aepinilla/walk/readme.md

 - If you press the space bar, a moon will be eliminated.

 ## Requirements
-You need to install Processing to run this : https://processing.org/download/
+You need to install Processing to run the files: https://processing.org/download/

 ## Technologies and tools used:
 - Photoshop